-If you or a family member will celebrate a birthday, anniversary, or other special occasion during your stay, the kitchen staff will prepare a special cake for the occasion if given 48 hours advance notice.
-A fee of \$7 for a 9-inch round, \$12 for a half-sheet cake, or \$20 for a full-sheet cake will be charged to your account.
+If you or a family member will celebrate a birthday, anniversary, or other special occasion at Michigania, the kitchen staff will prepare a special cake for the occasion if given 48 hours advance notice.
+A fee of \$10 for a nine-inch round, \$15 for a half-sheet cake, or \$25 for a fullsheet cake will be charged to your account.
 To request a cake, please talk to any member of our food service staff and they can assist you in completing a cake request form.
-If you will need a cake during the first two days of your stay, please email michigania@umich.edu.
+If you will need a cake during the first two days of your stay, please email michigania@umich.edu. provide information on requesting a cake.